 Undoubtedly finding the best fish finder for kayaks on a tight budget is quite difficult.
 And honestly speaking, you might be compromising with some handful of features.

 In this case, you can trust this fish finder list.
-I put endless effort to pick the best one within a reasonable budget.
-Each of the fish finders has entered the list due to their top-grade performance.
+I put endless effort into picking the best one within a reasonable budget.
+Each fish finder has entered the list due to their top-grade performance.